 A professional in her field, Elena Todorova knew that she was equipped for success in Canada.
 “Coming to Canada often means starting your career over, but I’ve always loved accounting and bookkeeping.
 I knew I could stay in that field if I focused on being a professional in my work.”

-To ensure that she continues to be a professional, Elena applied to the Lilian To bursary and used it to enrol into the Certificate in Bookkeeping program online at Ashton College.
+To ensure that she continues to be a professional, Elena applied for the Lilian To bursary and used it to enrol into the Certificate in Bookkeeping program online at Ashton College.